 - Battery: Lead acid is 21 lbs x 2, Lithium is 10 lbs x 2

 Titan 4 looks like the “Rocky” of the scooters because of its tough endurance and high performance that will go over tough terrain but is comfortable to ride.
 This would be my choice because of the surface outside our apartment that is made up of small rocks that the wheelchair gets stuck in so I can’t even go the Laundromat so my husband does the laundry, which I love but sometimes I would like to be able to do it myself.
-It doesn’t cost any more than some other not so tough models in the range of $2,000-2,400.
-Amazon gave it 4.1 stars but I would go a bit higher but then I haven’t used it so I will just have to look into getting one.
+It doesn’t cost any more than some other not so tough models under our best mobility scooters guide.

 - Complete full light system